eduardosalvador/KaBuddy-App/README.md

 ## Contact
-In case you have found any issues or have any questions, please feel free to get in touch with me.
+In case you have found any issues or have any suggestion or questions, please feel free to get in touch with me: roads-fees-3x@icloud.com.
 Should you happen to have a github account, you can also open an issue, I'll look into it asap.